 6. Improve Page Speed and Mobile Experience

-Voice search happens primarily on mobile devices.
-If your website is slow or doesn’t work properly on a phone, it’s unlikely to be selected as a voice search result.
+Voice search happens primarily on mobile devices, making mobile-responsive design crucial for voice search success.
+If your website is slow or doesn’t work properly on a phone, implementing responsive web design becomes essential to be selected as a voice search result.

 To improve your chances, focus on these key technical optimizations: